ashwinkp/pdsnd_github/README.md

 ### Description

 This project uses Python to understand U.S. bikeshare data.
-Calculate statistics and build an interactive environment where a user chooses the data and filter for a dataset to analyze.
+The program calculates statistics and provides an interactive environment where a user chooses the data and filter for a dataset to analyze.

 ### Files used
 The files used